 - ½ tsp vanilla

-- A dollop of plain of vanilla Greek yogurt or whipped cream to garnish *optional
+- A dollop of plain or vanilla Greek yogurt or whipped cream to garnish (or dairy free substitute of choice)

 - ½ cup pecans, roughly choppped